cbuchart/operating_systems_lectures/src/AssistanceBots/README.md

 - Code elegance is particularly important: unorganized, not indented code will suppose a penalization of 10%.
 - Unsolved race conditions will suppose 50% of penalization since they may produce an incorrect output.
 - Missing multi-thread will have an impact of 60% of penalization.
-- Implementing correctly the pub/sub mechanism will receive a bonus of 25%.
+- Implementing correctly the pub/sub mechanism will receive a bonus of 50% over the project's value.
 Overflow will be derived to the final exam 😁🎉.
 - Cheating, plagiarism, or any other form of copy of other's work is a serious violation.
 It will be sanctioned with the absolute rejection of the project.
 If it involves two or more projects, all of them will be rejected, independently of who copied who.
 It also applies to the optional part.
 Nevertheless, and as explained several times, this is not a competition and we encourage collaboration; just avoid doing other ones job.
 - Submit only the source code, instructions and project files, do not submit sample nor binary files.
 Doing so will be penalized with a 5% off.
 - Penalizations also applies to the extra-part.